pippim/pippim.github.io/programs/mserve.md

 <a id="hdr14"></a>
 <div class="hdr-bar">  <a href="#">Top</a>  <a href="#hdr13">ToS</a>  <a href="#hdr2">ToC</a>  <a href="#hdr15">Skip</a></div>

-# Hide Chronology Button
+# Hide Chronology List Button

-The chronology section shows:
+The *Chronology Song List* shows:

 - The previous three songs played
 - The current song being played, highlighted in green
 - The next six songs coming up in the playlist

-You can hide the chronology section.
+You can hide the *Chronology Song List*.
 This expands the art work and shifts the Lyrics Score beneath the Metadata and VU Meters.
-The sample video belows shows **mserve** playing Favorites playlist and the *Hide Chronology* button being used.
+The sample video belows shows **mserve** playing Favorites playlist and the *Hide Chronology* button being clicked.

-## Hide Chronology Sample Video
+## Hide Chronology List Sample Video
 {:.no_toc}

 <video src="https://user-images.githubusercontent.com/92641463/264507380-0174bf6d-bb96-4dd8-89d0-c505ce322589.mp4"